stlehmann/micropython-ssd13602/README.md

 can also clone this project on your local drive and copy the *ssd1306.py* to your board.

+## Type Stubs for IDE Support
+This library now includes `.pyi` type stubs for better IDE integration.
+To enable autocomplete and type checking in VS Code or other editors:
+- Ensure the `.pyi` files are in your project directory or accessible in your Python path.
+- If needed, add the directory to your IDE's settings (e.g., `python.analysis.extraPaths` in VS Code).
+- If you are using a virtual environment, ensure the stubs are installed in the virtual environment.

 ## Example Usage
 This shows an example usage on an *ESP32* board with an *SSD1306* display with an resolution of 128x32 pixels.
 The display is connected via I2C.
 On the